-- Read material in short sections, making sure your child understands each step of the way. - Before reading, preview the title and flip through the book.
-Ask your child "What do you think you will learn about in this book?"
-"What do you already know about (topic)? - Discuss what your child has learned from reading informational text. - Practice looking at the text features (table of contents, captions, charts, diagrams) to learn about the topic. - After reading, ask your child "What do you still want to know about this topic?"
+- Read material in short sections, making sure your child understands each step of the way. - Before reading, preview the title, and flip through the book.
+Ask your child "What do you think you will learn about in this book? "or "What do you already know about (topic)?" - Discuss what your child has learned from reading informational text. - Practice looking at the text features (table of contents, captions, charts, diagrams) to learn about the topic. - After reading, ask your child "What do you still want to know about this topic?"

-Comprehension Activities Grades 4 - 5
+Comprehension Activities (Grades 4-5)

 - Have your child refer back to the text to support his/her answer. - Use comic strips to practice sequencing stories in the correct order. - Hold a conversation and discuss what your child has read.
-Ask probing questions, and connect the events to his or her own life. - When coming across an unknown word during reading, encourage your child to determine the meaning using pictures and other clues in the story.
-Discuss the meaning of the word. - Ask your child who, what, when, where, why, and how questions about what they are reading.
+Ask probing questions and connect the events to his or her own life. - Ask your child who, what, when, where, why, and how questions about what they are reading.